bsc-dom/dataclay/README.md

 The architecture of dataClay is composed by two main components: the *Logic Module* and the *Data Service*.
 The *Logic Module* is a central repository that handles object metadata and management information.
 The *Data Service* is a distributed object store that handles object persistence and execution requests.

 In order to deploy dataClay on a cluster of N nodes, one possible setup is to assign 1 node for the *Logic Module* and N-1 nodes for *Data Service* backends.
 You can easy extrapolete this scenario to more complex ones.
-For example, adding a backend to the "Logic Module" node, or sharing one node for multiple backends.
+For example, adding a backend to the *Logic Module* node, or sharing one node for multiple backends.

 Considering our simple setup, the deployment would be as follows:

-Deploy the *Logic Module* in one node:
+Deploy the ***Logic Module*** in one node:

 1. Define the necessary environment variables (you may want to change the default values):
    - `export LOGICMODULE_PORT_TCP=11034`